 Make sure your work schedule is realistic – if you need to say no to a few people to achieve success at Uni, do it.
 If you’re struggling find the motivation to get to your Uni work, lay out a plan to make it happen and commit to it.

-Get free financial advice from the LTSU’s Financial Counselling service.
+Get free financial advice from the LTSA’s Financial Counselling service.
 Financial Counsellors are qualified professionals who provide free, non-judgemental information, support and advocacy to people in financial difficulty.
 They’re available by phone and via face-to-face appointments.

 4. Set up a study group to stay motivated